cyberbotics/webots/docs/guide/object-solids.md

 - `appearance`: Defines the appearance of the pipe.

+- `enableBoundingObject`: Defines whether the solid should have a bounding object.                                                                                                   # Is `Solid.physics`.

 ## SolidRoundedBox

 A box object with rounded corners and edges implemented at the Solid-node level.